efermenal/personal-blog/content/books/the-philosophy-of-redemption/index.md

 > it would be most expedient for you not to hear?\
 > — *Nietzsche*[^1]

-All in all, The Philosophy of Redemption is a stimulating work for those interested in philosophical pessimism.
+On the whole, The Philosophy of Redemption is a stimulating work for those interested in philosophical pessimism.
 It is a journey where you should not expect to find any relief, and where the question of the purpose of our existence is lucidly answered with a resounding and firm word: death!
 As Mainländer himself explained, this can serve as